ssokolow/fastdupes/README.md

 delete every copy of a file.
 (Bugs excepted, of course.
 A full unit test suite to ensure this behaviour is still on the TODO list.)

-* The `--delete` UI asks you which files you'd like to *keep* and won't accept an empty response
+* The `--delete` UI asks you which files you'd like to *keep* and won't accept an empty response.
-* Specifying a directory more than once will not result in a file being listed as a duplicate of itself.
+* Specifying a directory more than once on the command line will not result in a file being listed as a duplicate of itself.
 Nor will specifying a directory and its ancestor.
 * A `--symlinks` option will not be added until safety can be guaranteed.